VyacheslavShmakin/RoublePriceView/README.md

 # Rouble PriceView
-Simple PriceView that can be used to represent any prices in Russian rouble currency.
+Simple PriceView can be used to represent any prices in Russian rouble currency.
-Library uses [RobotoTextView](https://github.com/johnkil/Android-RobotoTextView) as text presenter.

 Download
 --------